Latest News

 Joining the Team

 Finally, there's Cuba.
-Cuban students who returned from the United States in the late 1800s taught them how to play baseball.
-As well as Americans visiting the island nation.
-The Cubans are now playing in the U.S. Major Leagues.
+Cubans and Americans who visited the island in the late 1800s taught them how to play baseball.
+The sport took off fast, and today more than 400 Cubans play in the U.S. Major Leagues.

 This affinity is also a reflection of a long-standing relationship between the U.S. and Cuba.
-Following the Spanish-American War in 1898, Cuba came under U.S. protection until 1902 when it achieved independence, although the U.S. maintained the right to intervene in Cuban matters until 1934.
+Following the Spanish-American War in 1898, Cuba came under U.S. protection until 1902 when it became independent, although the U.S. maintained the right to intervene in Cuban matters until 1934.
 The proximity of the two countries, as well as their shared history, has helped to strengthen relations between them.
-Over the years, corruption, inequity, and poor government culminated with Fidel Castro's rise.
-He overthrew Batista's government in 1959 aligning Cuba to the USSR during Cold War.
+Over the years, however, corruption and inequality culminated with Fidel Castro, who overthrew Batista's government in 1959.
+This aligned Cuba with the USSR in the Cold War.

 Cuba, unlike Venezuela with its oil wealth, does not have a clear path to progress.